sefara package¶

 If

-is a string giving a path to a Python file to execute, this parameter gives the attribute in that module to use as the callable.
-Defaults to “transform”, i.e. the Python file specified bypath_or_callable
+path_or_callableis a string giving a path to a Python file to execute, this parameter gives the attribute in that module to use as the callable.
+Defaults to “transform”, i.e. the Python file specified bypath_or_callableis expected to define a function called “transform”.*args, **kwargs

 Additional args and kwargs are passed to the transform function.